How to Train a Blood Tracking Dog for Deer Hunting

 A woodchopper couldn’t have torn through mesquite any more furiously.
 The buck was stiff but unspoiled.
 My bullet had hit behind the shoulder and exited the paunch.
 It was a lethal hit—albeit 4 inches from where I’d aimed—that bled almost entirely inside the deer’s chest.
 Without the dog, the deer would’ve been wasted.
 And this story would’ve had a different ending indeed.

-The Top 5 Dog Breeds For Tracking Wounded Deer
+The Top 5 Blood Tacking Dog Breeds For Finding Deer

-A good nose, interest in deer and blood, and a willingness to please are all that’s required of a tracking dog, and so about any breed can work.
+A good nose, interest in deer and blood, and a willingness to please are all that’s required of a tracking dog, and so about any breed can work if you want to train your own blood tracking dog.
 But some of the most popular breeds include:

 The Catahoula cur is the state dog of Louisiana.
 ‘Houlas, like my dog, Levee, are big, high-energy animals with excellent noses, but they’re also responsive to training.
 Blackmouth curs—think Old Yeller—are similar in size, ability, and temperament, and popular among serious trackers.